spacetelescope/jwst/docs/jwst/barshadow/description.rst

 into the model to determine the correction for each pixel.

-Once the 2-D correction array for a slit has been computed, it is applied to the science (SCI), error (ERR), and Poisson variance (VAR_POISSON) data arrays of the slit.
+Once the 2-D correction array for a slit has been computed, it is applied to the science (SCI), error (ERR), and variance (VAR_POISSON, VAR_RNOISE, and VAR_FLAT) data arrays of the slit.
-The correction values are divided into the SCI and ERR arrays, and the square of the correction values are divided into the VAR_POISSON array.
+The correction values are divided into the SCI and ERR arrays, and the square of the correction values are divided into the variance arrays.

 Output product
 --------------